Finite-sample performance of the maximum likelihood estimator in logistic regression: Introduction

 While the bound~\eqref{eq:result-kuch-vdg} controls the estimation errors on the norm and direction of the parameter, we note that it can be equivalently restated in terms of excess logistic risk, as

 for some constant $c' > 0$.
 This guarantee matches the asymptotic risk~\eqref{eq:lowdim-asymptotic-mle} up to an additional $\log n$ factor, and as we will show below the condition for existence of the MLE from~\cite{kuchelmeister2023finite} is also almost sharp up logarithmic factors.
-We also note that further results on linear separation in more general contexts have been obtained by Kuchelmeister~\cite{kuchelmeister2024probability}.
+We also note that further results on linear separation in more general contexts have been obtained by Kuchelmeister~\cite{kuchelmeister2024probability} using tools from stochastic geometry.
+In addition, as discussed in~\cite{cover1965geometrical,kuchelmeister2024probability}, by convex separation, the absence of linear separation (hence, existence of the MLE) amounts to the property that the origin $0 \in \R^d$ belongs to the interior of the convex hull $\conv (Y_1 X_1, \dots, Y_n X_n)$.
+This allows one to connect to the rich literature concerned with the latter property, see \eg~\cite{wendel1962problem,cover1965geometrical,wagner2001continuous,kabluchko2020absorption,hayakawa2023estimating}.
+We discuss the implications of these results in more detail in Section~\ref{sec:well-spec-gaussian}.

-Hsu and Mazumdar~\cite{hsu2023logistic} consider the problem of estimating the parameter direction $\theta^*/\norm{\theta^*}$ (which suffices for the task of classification, namely of predicting the most likely value of $Y$ given $X$, as opposed to estimating conditional probabilities), again with an emphasis on the dependence on the signal strength $B$.
+Hsu and Mazumdar~\cite{hsu2023logistic} consider the problem of estimating the parameter direction $\theta^*/\norm{\theta^*}$ (which suffices for the task of classification, namely of predicting the most likely value of $Y$ given $X$, as opposed to estimating conditional probabilities), again with an emphasis on the dependence on the signal strength $\b$.
 Like~\cite{kuchelmeister2023finite} they consider the case of a Gaussian design, but assume that the data follows a logit model rather than a probit model.
 Notably, they consider different estimators than the MLE for logistic regression, in particular the minimizer of a classification error.
 They establish upper bounds on the estimation error of the same order as the first bound in~\eqref{eq:result-kuch-vdg}, again with logarithmic factors in $n$.
 In addition, they establish minimax lower bounds on the estimation error of $\theta^*/\norm{\theta^*}$, which show that the previous upper bound is sharp up to logarithmic factors.
 They also explicitly raise the question of whether or not the MLE achieves optimal upper bounds.

 While these results constitute decisive advances, they leave some important questions.
 First, the guarantees feature additional logarithmic factors in the sample size, which are presumably suboptimal but seem hard to avoid in the analyses of~\cite{kuchelmeister2023finite} and~\cite{hsu2023logistic}, leaving a gap between upper and lower bounds.
 Although logarithmic factors are admittedly a mild form of suboptimality, logistic regression with a Gaussian design is arguably a basic enough problem to justify aiming for sharp results.
 Second and perhaps more importantly, these results are specific to the case of a Gaussian design and a well-specified model, which raises the question of the behavior of the MLE for more general design distributions or under a misspecified model.